 A bot will run Google string search on the selected counterparties and save the file(s) in the Investigator’s Z: Drive file.
 See step 4.2.6 for counterparty screening process.

 In the Requirements tab – under Counterparty Selection in ECM, the Investigator will copy and paste the names of all counterparties that were subject to screening based on step 4.e (,Counterparty names should be separated by semicolon and no space), check “Populate Counterparty Due Diligence details,” and click “save requirements.”

+A PDF is not required for every counterparty/counterparties unless there is related adverse media found.

 Conduct Due Diligence and Review Adverse News Screening on the Focal Entity(ies)